bulldozer2003/CsvImport/README.md

     - If the model allows the data to be multivalued, the column name should be appended with a ':'.
     - For update, as the way the plugins manage updates of their data varies, the `updateMode` is not used for extra data.
+So existing data may be needed in the update file in order to not be overwritten (this is the case for the [Geolocation] plugin).
     - As Omeka jobs don't manage ACL, if a plugin uses it (usually no), the jobs displatcher should be the synchronous one and be set in config.ini, so the ACL will use the one of the current user: